Ginny Kisch Messina, MPH, RD

 When I first headed off to college to become a dietitian, I was a carefree omnivore.
 I’ve loved and felt great compassion for animals all my life—but for two-and-a-half decades, it didn’t occur to me that this had anything to do with how I should eat.
 You can read more of my story—about how the little light bulb over my head finally lit up—in my first blog post.

-My work today focuses on giving people the tools and knowledge they need to adopt a healthy vegan diet and to ensure that they will stay healthy and happy for the long term.
+Now, I devote my career to giving people the tools and knowledge they need to adopt a healthy vegan diet and to ensure that they will stay healthy and happy for the long term.
 I share this information through my blog, my books, and presentations.
-I’ve recently co-authored three books for vegans and veg-curious people: Vegan for Life, Vegan for Her, and Never Too Late to Go Vegan (to be published in January, 2014).
-I’ve also co-authored a textbook on vegetarian nutrition that is aimed at medical and nutrition professionals and have twice co-authored the Academy of Nutrition and Dietetics position paper on Vegetarian Diets.
+I also contribute to and help maintain the website Vegan Health which is the most comprehensive, evidence-based source of vegan information on the internet.
+I’ve co-authored a number of books on vegan nutrition and vegan ethics including Vegan for Life, Vegan for Her, Never Too Late to Go Vegan, Even Vegans Die, and Protest Kitchen.